 The couple also likes attending Fox Run’s program called “Movies That Make You Think.”
 After the viewing, a presenter with knowledge about the film would lead a question-and-answer session.
 “We saw a few films we had never seen and enjoyed them.”

 Maintenance-free senior living offers residents more time to give back

 Because they're no longer bothered with home maintenance, Warren and Carrie have more time to devote to volunteering at the Penn Theatre in Plymouth, a historic theatre that shows inexpensive second-run movies.
 Carrie made popcorn and sold it to patrons, while Warren served as projectionist until it went digital—and then he operated that.

 Back at their apartment home, they can listen to an album from Warren’s collection of more than 700 vinyl records.
 Before they moved in, they took advantage of Fox Run’s expert Custom Interiors team to build custom shelves to hold his albums.

 “I’m a major fan of jazz of the ’50s and ’60s and the older artists, too, from the ’20s and ’30s,” says Warren, adding that Fox Run staff did a very nice job of installing the shelves.

+Whether you're looking to become part of a vibrant community or to make costly, time-consuming home maintenance a thing of the past, Fox Run is the answer for you!
 To learn more about the freedom of retirement living at Fox Run, request more information today.